yelabucsf/SKG_rheum/README.md

   + Differential Expression for T.4 Nr4a1 cluster
   + Volcano Plot for T.4N Nr4a1 cluster v other cells
   + UMAP for SKG High v WT High in T.4N Nr4a1 cluster
+  + Differential expression of SKG Low versus WT Low in T.4N Nr4a1 high cluster
   + Differential expression for SKG High v WT High in T.4N Nr4a1 high cluster
   + Volcano Plot for SKG High v WT High in T.4N Nr4a1 cluster
   + UMAPs for gene markers
   + Correlation Heatmaps
+  + Natural anergy signature by Egr2 and Tnfrsf9 subgroups
   + Volcano Plot Egr2 High v Tnfrsf9 High
   + Cell Cycle Analysis